 Ironically, India which is considered to be a lagging nation in sports has more specialized world-class sports academies than a world-class pre-graduation media lab or tech academy.
 FC Barcelona has established training schools in India.
 But MIT Style of teaching has not reached India.
 This is probably the reason why we have more engineers in the country than any other country and just 2 Nobel laureates.

 Where Exactly is Our Education System Going Wrong?

 Schools provide an ecosystem where children gather a lot of skills, ranging from social skills, leadership skills, to learning to be independent and pretty much by themselves.

 But there are certain aspects, sadly which modern-day schools fail to teach our kids.
 And that can be changed if there is a change in pedagogical approach.
 There must be a solution to this problem in hand.
 Luckily, we have the answer.

-Let us first compare and contrast 2 models of learning to get an understanding of which learning environment works best for students.
+Let’s get an understanding of which learning environment works best for students.

 The traditional manner like in our schools where learning is dictated by a grade-wise curriculum Vis-a-vis process of learning which is natural.

 Learning which is governed by a structure and limited to a textbook Vis-a-Vis learning where Student Autonomy is high and the learner has the flexibility to learn as per his interests and progress according to his pace.

 Student Who Solves a Problem Vs Student as a Problem Solver